gmspringer32/crime-data-modeling-comp/README.md

 specifically on violent crimes.
 This dataset is quite large, with half a million records.
 It can be found at `https://richardson.byu.edu/data contest/2024/Crimes.csv`.

-2. Weather.csv: Daily weather data since 2010, capturing temperature, precipitation, wind speed, and other meteorological variables.
+2. Weather.csv: Daily weather data since 2010, capturing temperature, precipitation, wind speed, and other meteorological variables.
 This dataset can be found at
 `https://richardson.byu.edu/data contest/2024/weather.csv`.

 3. Holidays.csv: A dataset listing major public holidays since 2010.
 This dataset can